Citation Help--APA, MLA , SBL, AMS, ACS, and CSE Styles

 Why Do We Need to Cite Our Sources of Information?

 To make it possible for your readers to locate/view the sources you used: Citations also make it possible for someone reading your work to find and read/view the actual sources that you used in your paper or research.
+(It essentially functions as an "address" to help them locate that source.)
 Ideally, the citation is constructed in such a way as to make it easy for someone else to locate the exact same sources you used.

 Why Are There Different Citation Styles (APA, MLA, etc.)?